Meet The Beyond School Team

 It is also her role to ensure that what we are building at Beyond School and the way we’re building it, means that we can build and make more for everyone.

-Lea has been at the forefront of the location independent / digital nomad movement since 2006 and has helped thousands of people become location independent – she’s been a business coach/mentor for almost two decades.
+Lea has been at the forefront of the location independent movement since 2006 and has coached hundreds of people out of conventional employment and helped thousands of people become location independent – she’s been a business coach/mentor for almost two decades.

 Meet Lucy Power, who currently lives in the same market town as Lea!